Amanda Sthers: Biography

 Sthers is of Tunisian Sefardi and Breton origins.
 She has written ten novels which have been translated in more than 14 countries.

 Her first play, "Le Vieux Juif blonde" is today studied at Harvard University.
 Her play "Le Lien" has been performed in Paris and at the Avignon Festival in 2013, and was widely performed in Italy in 2016.

 Sthers wrote and directed the movie Je vais te manquer in which she directed Carole Bouquet, Michael Lonsdale, and Mélanie Thierry.

 In 2015, she wrote an adaptation of Les Terres Saintes / Holy Lands, which she later directed in English.
 Shooting took place during winter 2017 in Israel.

 At the 2017 Zurich Film Festival, Madame, a feature film that she wrote and directed in English was screened, starring Toni Collette, Harvey Keitel, and Rossy de Palma.

 Personal life

-Singer and actor Patrick Bruel was Sthers' first husband with whom she married 21 September 2004.
-The two have two children, Oscar and Léon who was born 28 September 2005.
+On 21 September 2004, Sthers married singer and actor Patrick Bruel.
+The two have two children, Oscar and Léon, who was born 28 September 2005.
 The couple separated in 2007.

 Sthers moved to Los Angeles with her two children in 2017 where she started a film production company.